Best Hiking Watches for Backpacking 2025

 > You have to have a premium Spotify/Deezer/Amazon music for downloading music onto the watch

-This watch is marketed as a premium running and triathlon sports watch, but the features which make it so well equipped for this are also the ones that make for a good hiking watch.
+This watch is marketed as a premium running and triathlon sports watch, but the features that make it so well equipped for this are also the ones that make for a good hiking watch.

 Secondly, it also has great fitness tracker functionality, including elusive Vo2 Max monitoring, enabling you to accurately track your training load, recovery time, and aerobic and anaerobic status.
-It also is able to use the garmin connect app.
+It also is able to use the Garmin Connect app.

 It’s also a smartwatch, so you can pair it with your phone for all your smart notifications.
-And it works with a range of different apps to play music, where you can not only stream your favorite tunes but also download them so you can listen to them offline as you hike.
+It works with a range of different apps to play music, where you can not only stream your favorite tunes but also download them so you can listen to them offline as you hike.

 It also features Garmin Pay, so if you need to pay for something and you don’t have your wallet, that’s not a problem.